-We’re happy to announce WordPress Toolkit 4.3 is now publicly available.
+We’re happy to announce WP Toolkit 4.3 is now publicly available.
 This release focuses on radical improvements to our premium Smart Updates.
 Namely user experience, checks, and more usability features like sitemap and switch.

 New Smart Updates User Experience

 The main complaint about Smart Updates was that it worked as a black box.
-It took its time to clone and analyze the site (performance was also addressed in WordPress Toolkit 4.2).
+It took its time to clone and analyze the site (performance was also addressed in WP Toolkit 4.2).
 Also, after analysis, users wouldn’t get any proper info, which understandably made you doubt us.
 Therefore, the main way to combat this issue was full process transparency.